hermango/shareable/README.md

 Run the following generator command, then edit the generated file as preferred.

 rails g shareable:config

+Shareable expects string values for nearly all configuration options.
+Nil, numeric or any other non-string values will cause errors!
+There are three configuration options that expect boolean values (strings are not accepted).
+* button_only
+* static_link
+* turbolinks

+---

 This project was inspired by Akira Matsuda's Kaminari project and uses the MIT-LICENSE.
 Suggestions, bug reports, criticism and all contributions welcome.